Jillian Peterson, PhD

 Co-founder and President

-Dr. Jillian Peterson is a Professor of Criminology and Criminal Justice at Hamline University.
-Jill launched her career as a special investigator in New York City, researching the psycho-social life histories of men facing the death penalty.
-Jill has led large-scale research studies on mental illness and crime, school shooting prevention, and mass violence, which have received national media attention.
-She is a sought-after national trainer and speaker on issues related to mental illness and violence, trauma, forensic psychology, and mass violence.
-Jill earned her Doctorate in psychology and social behavior from the University of California, Irvine.
-She is trained in restorative justice, violence mediation, crisis intervention, de-escalation, and suicide prevention.
+Dr. Jillian Peterson is a Professor of Criminology and Criminal Justice at Hamline University. and and director of their forensic psychology program.
+Jill launched her career as a special investigator in New York City, researching the psychosocial life histories of men facing the death penalty.
+She earned her Ph.D. in psychology and social behavior from the University of California, Irvine, and went on to lead large-scale research studies on mental illness and crime, mass shootings and school shootings, which have received global media attention.
+Jillian is a sought-after national trainer and speaker on issues related to mental illness and violence, trauma, forensic psychology, and mass violence.
+She is trained in restorative practices, violence mediation, crisis intervention, de-escalation, and suicide prevention.

 James Densley, PhD